 - Right click on the link below to print the labels.

 Disclaimer: This article is intended to share what has worked for our household for years.
 I am not a financial professional.
 If you feel you need financial advice, please consult a certified professional.
+Also, if you are looking for an even quicker way to prepare envelopes, try these.

 Are you hoping to spend less money this year?